2025 Nursing Knowledge: Big Data Science Conference

 This session will delve into the strategies employed by Maryland's third-largest Medicaid-only Managed Care Organization (MCO).
 Attendees will gain insights into how this organization addresses social needs outside of critical care via a proactive model of moving using data to identify and address fundamental issues in individuals' lives.
 Key topics include the role of data in identifying barriers, the development of social risk scores, and the creation of strategic partnerships to improve access and support a closed-loop referral system.

-11:15-12:00 Panel: From Clinical to Social Data: How Leverage Analytics to Address Social Determinants of Health
+11:15-12:00 Panel: From Clinical to Social Data: How to Leverage Analytics to Address Social Determinants of Health

 Moderator: Kathleen (Kathy) Bobay, PhD, RN, ACHIP, FAAN